gitarthagogoi/Active-IRS-Aided-Wireless-Communication-System/README.md

 > *International Journal of Information Technology (Springer, 2025)*
 > DOI: [10.1007/s41870-025-02663-1](https://doi.org/10.1007/s41870-025-02663-1)

+Please use the following citation if this project contributes to your research:
+@article{gogoi2025activeIRS,
+  author    = {Gogoi, Gitartha and Bose, T. and Vishwakarma, P. and others}, title     = {Performance analysis of active IRS assisted MU-MISO system}, journal   = {International Journal of Information Technology}, year      = {2025}, doi       = {10.1007/s41870-025-02663-1}
+}

 This project focuses on the **performance modeling and optimization** of an **Active Intelligent Reflecting Surface (IRS)-aided Multi-User Multiple-Input Single-Output (MU-MISO)** wireless communication system.
 It introduces a **joint beamforming and precoding framework** to maximize the **sum-rate** while minimizing **power consumption**, under both *weak* and *strong* line-of-sight (LoS) channel conditions.